 It is possible to fill out paper application forms (see “2.
 Trade mark applications” on the Trade mark forms and fees page to obtain PDF versions).
 The cost is marginally higher.

-Note: It is not possible to change an application once it has been submitted, and fees paid are not refundable.
+Note: It is not possible to change an application once it has been submitted, and the fees paid are not refundable.

 An ‘examination report’ will be provided within 20 days of making an application.
 If any objections are raised, there will be two months to take action.

 Applications that are approved at this stage will be published in the trade marks journal for two months.
 During this time, third parties can raise objections.

 If there are no objections (or if any objections raised are successfully resolved), registration will be approved and a certificate will be provided to confirm registration.

 Once a trade mark has been registered, it will last for 10 years, after which it must be renewed.

 How do I object to someone else’s trade mark?

 As discussed above, applications will be published in the trade marks journal for two months.
 During this time, third parties can object to its registration, in one of two ways:

 - Third party observations (non legal action)

 - Opposing a trade mark (legal action)

 It is recommended that you seek advice from a trade mark lawyer for help with searches and registration or objections to applications, as this is a very complex and specialist area.